makeplans/makeplans-api/readme.md

 ## Active bookings

 Bookings with states: awaiting_verification, awaiting_confirmation and confirmed, are considered to be active.
-Bookings with state awaiting_verification will be updated with state=verification_expired after the current time passes expires_at.
+Bookings with state awaiting_verification will be updated wto state verification_expired after the current time passes expires_at.
 However updating states rely on automatic tasks so you must use the active attribute to check whether a booking is active or not.
-Only active bookings will be returned unless you specify: a specific booking, to return all bookings for a resource or dates, or for a person.
+Only active bookings will be returned unless you specify: a specific booking, a specific state such as bookings that are awaiting confirmation, to return all bookings for a resource or dates, or for a person.

 ## Listing